 Led by Orange County’s Department on Aging, community advocates, and the Partnerships in Aging Program, seven long term care organizations participated in a year long effort to improve the quality of their care.
 The final theme was “The Comfort Zone” and focused on palliative care and everyday joys for clients and staff.
 At the end of the year, participating organizations were eligible for a Quality Service Award and were recognized by the the Board of County Commissioners.

 Living Long Lives

-Photographer Chris Adamczyk will explore the passion and vibrancy of living a long life.
+Photographer Chris Richman explores the passion and vibrancy of living a long life.
 What do we do with passion and meaning?
 How do we address abilities that have become diminished?
 How do people of different ages perceive the aging experience?
-The photographic exhibit will be ready for display in Fall 2016.
-UNC students from Comparative Literature are assisting Chris with the narrative to support her photographs.
+The photographic exhibit was displayed in Fall 2016.
+UNC students from Comparative Literature assisted Chris with the narrative to support her photographs.

-Partnerships in Aging is excited to work with the Courage Cocktail Radio Hour.
-Producer and host, Lee Ann McClymont, has created a five-part radio series broadcasting over WCOM LPFM, Chapel Hill/Carrboro, NC, which will feature five, hour-long radio shows examining current experiences in aging in Orange County through the lens of innovators, academics, volunteers, and artists.
-The series will feature live interviews with guests of differing backgrounds all of whom share a common interest in leading vibrant and productive lives throughout the entire course of their lifespans.
-Click here for a description of each episode plus links to the podcasts!
+Partnerships in Aging enjoyed working with the Courage Cocktail Radio Hour.
+Producer and host, Lee Ann McClymont created a five-part radio series broadcasting over WCOM LPFM, Chapel Hill/Carrboro, NC, which featured five, hour-long radio shows examining current experiences in aging in Orange County through the lens of innovators, academics, volunteers, and artists.
+The series featured live interviews with guests of differing backgrounds all of whom share a common interest in leading vibrant and productive lives throughout the entire course of their lifespans.
+Click here for a description of each episode plus links to the podcasts.